 (The National Alliance for Doctoral Studies in the Mathematical Sciences)

 Click here for my profile.

-In the past, I have been involved in the following events:
+In the past, I have been involved in the following events as:

 The session gathered early career female mathematicians (graduate students and postdocs) with leading senior female mathematicians in the field to present and showcase their research at the largest mathematics meeting in the world.

-These seminars aim to gather PhD students studying geometry and topology at Caltech, UCLA and USC.
+These seminars aimed to gather PhD students studying geometry and topology at Caltech, UCLA and USC.